collective/Products.SimpleGroupsManagement/README.txt

 The utility also react to the **Add portal members** permission.
 If the current user has this permission you will be able to add new portal members (so no security break for this).

+When an user is added to a group or removed, an event will be raised.

 Be aware!
 ---------